run-house/runhouse/README.md

 ## 🛋️ Sharing and Versioning with Runhouse Den

-You can unlock unique accessibility and sharing features with [Runhouse Den](https://www.run.house/dashboard), a complimentary product to this repo.
+You can unlock unique observability and sharing features with [Runhouse Den](https://www.run.house/dashboard), a complimentary product to this repo.
 Log in from anywhere to save, share, and load resources:
 ```shell